 Brennan is a legal adviser to the Mexican Consulate in Philadelphia, providing consultations to detained and non-detained Mexican Nationals, as well as direct representation in removal proceedings and affirmative applications.
 He has been a featured speaker at immigration CLEs on matters relating to crimmigration and waivers of inadmissibility.

 Brennan obtained his Juris Doctorate at Temple University, Beasley School of Law, in May 2006.
 He also holds a M.Sc. in Economic History from the London School of Economics.
 He received his B.A. in Asian and Middle Eastern Studies from the University of Pennsylvania in May 2000.

 Brennan is a member of the American Immigration Lawyers Association (AILA).
-He is active in AILA’s local Philadelphia Chapter, where he serves as Secretary of the chapter’s Executive Committee.
-He is fluent in Spanish and conversant in French.
-He lives in Philadelphia with his wife, Courtney and his children, Iris and Isaiah.
+He is active in AILA’s local Philadelphia Chapter, where he serves as Secretary of the chapter’s Executive Committee, and was a Chair of AILA from 2018-2019.
+Brennan is fluent in Spanish and conversant in French.
+He lives in Philadelphia with his wife, Courtney and his children, Iris, Isaiah, and Ivan.

 Kimberly is a founding partner of Gian-Grasso, Tomczak, & Hufe, P.C.
 She is a member in good standing of the Pennsylvania Bar.
 Kimberly focuses her practice on immigration law, but has experience in criminal law as well.